StyrbjornKall/TRIDENT/README.md

 `development` contains all code needed to replicate the findings presented in the publication.

-`fishbAIT` contains the nine fine-tuned Deep Neural Network modules for the models.
+`ecoCAIT` contains the nine fine-tuned Deep Neural Network modules for the models.
 For the fine-tuned transformer (RoBERTa) modules, refer to [Huggingface model-hub](https://huggingface.co/StyrbjornKall).

 `tutorials` contains very simple tutorial notebooks for running inference using the fine-tuned models.
 Written in order to minimize programmatic interference so that very basic python knowledge suffice.